 - When the EAS relocation is completed, the source PSA is indicated to trigger path switching by using the MPTCP mechanism, which makes no impact on the UE.

-This solution introduces many unnecessary complexities, has unrealistic assumptions and gaps, for example:
+This solution introduces new mechanism, some of them relying on RFCs, that might require further clarifications:

-It introduces something called “Virtual MPTCP host” with MPTCP proxy functionality distributed in two PSA UPFs, but not clear if it needs enhancements to MPTCP, if this is feasible at all, how it works e.g. is there some logic in this virtual host to have shared context, how to synchronise the TCP states on the upstream connection between the moving MP TCP proxy and EAS, etc.
+It introduces new functionality referred to as “Virtual MPTCP host” which has MPTCP proxy functionality distributed in two PSA UPFs.
+The MPTCP functionality required to make the solution work is described in RFC8684.
+The, logic in this virtual host that describes the handling of the MPTCP session context, e.g., transferring MPTCP context in PSA1 to PSA2, and any need to synchronise the TCP states on the upstream connection between the moving MP TCP proxy and EAS, might require further description.

-The proposed MPTCP context transfer between source PSA and target PSA would involve transfer of the keying material which has serious security risk ( Ref: RFC 8684)
+The proposed MPTCP context transfer between source PSA and target PSA would involve transfer of the keying material which may have a security risk e.g. sharing session keys should generally be discouraged, might need to be assessed by SA3

-the solution is orthogonal to ATSSS as ATSSS is about an unique MP-TCP termination in one UPF in the network
+the solution has some aspects of ATSSS, but many other aspects are different, as ATSSS is about an unique MP-TCP termination in one UPF in the network.

-the solution would not work for UE(s) not supporting MPTCP and would not work for non TCP traffic (QUIC)
+the solution would not work for either UE(s) or EAS not supporting MPTCP and would not work for non TCP traffic (QUIC)